Berkanktk/CyberSecurity/README.md

 **IDOR** - IDOR stands for Insecure Direct Object Reference and is a type of access control vulnerability.
 **Proxy** -  `TO BE ADDED`
 **SSL/TLS** - `TO BE ADDED`
 **XSS** - Cross-Site Scripting is a security vulnerability that's typically found in web applications which can be used to execute a malicious script on the target's machine
 **IPP** - Internet Printing Protocol
 **Hash collision** -  When 2 different inputs give the same output
 **Rainbow tables** - A rainbow table is a lookup table of hashes to plaintexts
+**SAM** -  Security Account Manager is a database that is present on computers running Windows that stores user accounts and security descriptors for users on the local computer

 # Principles and Standards
 ## CIA Triad